ssh88/MockDataRequestable/README.md

 class MyServiceTests: XCTestCase, MockDataRequestable {
 ```

-Then when you need to use your mock data file simply call the ```serializedJSON:from:``` function by passing in the file name (excluding the file extension)
+When you need to use your mock data file simply call the ```serializedJSON:from:``` function by passing in the file name (excluding the file extension)

 ```
  guard let responseData = serializedJSON(from: mockDatafileName) else {  return }